Git-Lecture-2025/Assignment-2025/writeup/bandit.md

 ```
 Here we import the private key using rsync on our machine and then use it to SSH in the next level.
+We use the `rsync` command as it can get the key to our machine.

 ## Level 14 -> 15